“…your title (headline) is 90% of your communication effort.”

 - Poster abstracts should include original data and results.
 Literature reviews are not eligible.
 The most competitive abstracts make it clear what has been accomplished, what methods were used, and what conclusions have been drawn from the data presented.

 - Poster abstracts should be readable and present ideas with clarity.
-Poster abstracts must be comprehensible, communicating research results and the larger scientific/engineering question to a general biotechnology audience.
+Poster abstracts must be comprehensible and crafted to communicate research results and the larger scientific/technical question to a general biotechnology audience.
 Successful abstracts provide enough background so non-expert reviewers can understand the significance of the work and how it might add to what is already known.
 In addition, successful abstracts make it clear what the authors are hoping to accomplish or clearly explain the specific aim(s) of the overall project.
-Avoid undefined acronyms and try to craft poster titles that don’t include acronyms!
+Write poster titles that do not include acronyms and avoid the use of undefined acronyms!

 - Poster abstracts should use correct spelling and punctuation.
 CSUPERB does not correct typos, formatting issues or misspellings before abstracts are reviewed or the abstracts are published on the internet.

 The most common reason poster abstracts are not accepted?
 The submitted abstract did not include a sentence(s) that makes “it clear what has been accomplished, what methods were used, and what conclusions have been drawn from the data presented.”
-We understand that abstracts sometimes are recycled from other professional meetings or that investigators might present work at conferences where this is not a requirement for poster acceptance.
-If you want to better understand the selection process, please read this document.
+We understand that abstracts sometimes are recycled from other professional meetings or that investigators might present work at conferences where this is not a requirement for poster acceptance; however, in these cases, you must re-write your abstract to address CSUPERB selection criteria.
+If you want to better understand CSUPERB’s competitive abstract selection process, please look at abstracts accepted in previous years or read this document.

 - Poster titles should be descriptive (limit 150 characters) and avoid use of acronyms.